-A judge began hearing evidence today in the case of a 58-year-old Long Beach man charged with drunkenly slamming his boat into a jetty during a Fourth of July celebration, killing a local baseball coach and injuring several other people on board.
+A judge began hearing evidence today — and was scheduled to hear more tomorrow —in the case of a 58-year-old Long Beach man charged with drunkenly slamming his boat into a jetty during a Fourth of July celebration, killing a local baseball coach and injuring several other people on board.

-The preliminary hearing, held in front of a packed Long Beach courtroom on Tuesday, centered on who was driving the 48-foot sportfishing boat during the violent collision.
+The preliminary hearing, held in front of a packed Long Beach courtroom on Tuesday, centered on who was driving the 48-foot sportfishing boat, called the Four Kings, during the violent collision.

-All four witnesses who testified on Tuesday morning said King was the only person driving the boat during the trip, which began around 6 p.m.
-However, they all acknowledged that they did not directly witness King piloting the vessel when it crashed.
+All seven witnesses who testified Tuesday said King was the only person they saw steering during the trip, which began around 6 p.m.
+One witness, Gareth Evans, said he saw King piloting the vessel in the moments before it hit the jetty head-on at what authorities estimated was more than 20 mph.

-No witnesses could definitively answer how much King had to drink that night.
+No witnesses could definitively answer how much King had to drink.

-“He ate and drank, I wasn’t really keeping track,” said Jesse Howard, one of the passengers aboard the boat that day.
+“He ate and drank, I wasn’t really keeping track,” said Jesse Howard, one of the passengers.

 King is a well-known player in real estate investment in Los Angeles and Orange counties, having closed dozens of deals with a total value of over $120 million, according to an online real estate profile.